Fernoss/IBM_data_engineering/9_ETL_and_Data_Pipelines_with_Shell_Airflow_and_Kafka/kafka_practice/hands_on_2/readme.md

 For the client side, Kafka provides different types of clients such as: - Kafka CLI, which is a collection of shell scripts to communicate with a Kafka server - Many high-level programming APIs such as Python, Java, and Scala - REST APIs - Specific 3rd party clients made by the Kafka community

-###kafka-python### is a Python client for the Apache Kafka distributed stream processing system, which aims
+###kafka-python is a Python client for the Apache Kafka distributed stream processing system, which aims
 to provide similar functionalities as the main Kafka Java client.

-With ###kafka-python###, you can easily interact with your Kafka server such as managing topics, publish, and consume messages in Python programming language.
+With ###kafka-python, you can easily interact with your Kafka server such as managing topics, publish, and consume messages in Python programming language.

 Note: Code snippets provided in this article are just for your reference but not the complete working code.